Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Convergence to a mean-field limit

 \begin{proof} See Section \ref{app::finitedimconvergence} \end{proof}

-The next theorem shows that when we optimize the policy in the particle system and then take the limit of the resulting optimal values, we obtain the same value that we find by optimizing the inifinite-dimensional version of the problem.
-In the context of the distinction between mean field games and controlled McKean--Vlasov problems, we show that the diagram in Section 2.4 in \cite{CDL:13} is commutative in this case.
+The next theorem shows that when we optimize the policy in the particle system and then take the limit of the resulting optimal values, we obtain the same value that we find by optimizing the infinite-dimensional version of the problem.

 \begin{theorem} For $\kappa \in (0,1/2)$, define the value of a perturbed \NplayerGame\ as

 where $\Lpertmin^N(\beta^N) := \frac{1}{\alpha} \LpertminLambda^N(\beta^N)$ and $\LpertminLambda^N(\beta^N)$ is the minimal solution of the \NplayerGame\ with drift $\beta^N$ as introduced in Lemma \ref{lem:miniteration} and perturbed initial condition $\tilde{X}_{0-}^{i,N} = X_{0-}^{i}+N^{-\kappa}$ for $\kappa \in (0,1/2)$ and all $i=1,\ldots,N$.
 Then it holds that